the-mvm/the-mvm.github.io/_posts/2021-01-25-single-neuron-perceptron.markdown

 author: Armando Maynez
 github:  amaynez/Perceptron/
 mathjax: yes
-summary: >
-"A Perceptron is the basic building block of a neural network, it can be compared to a neuron.
-A perceptron is nothing more than a collection of values and rules for passing information through them, but in its simplicity lies its power.
-Backpropagation is a process where we "educate" our tiny one neuron brain to have it learn how to do its job.
-After the model trains successfully we can have it classify data it has never seen before, and we have a fairly high confidence that it will do so correctly."
 ---
 As an entry point to learning python and getting into Machine Learning, I decided to code from scratch the Hello World! of the field, a single neuron perceptron.